Your in-progress project demonstration “assignment” is intended to be relatively short and informal. It’s a mechanism to:

 - If you have already done a demo for your community partner, what feedback did they have for the team?
 What did you think of the process of showing your work to stakeholders in this way?

-- Show the current version of the product and point out/talk about – as much as possible – what changes you have made to get to this point.
+- Show the current version of the product, if applicable, and point out/talk about – as much as possible – what changes you have made to get to this point.
 OR you might be at a stage in which it is easier to talk about what tests you have written and why.
 OR you might need to talk about the “less visible 2/3 of the project” …. which is the bug squashing, error handling defensive programming, or security improvements that are hard to demonstrate but essential in a product that will go live soon.
+For early phase projects, your first few sprints may center around discussion of the user requirements and software constraints.
+You might be showing us user interface mockups or example, non-working, HTML pages/views or showing sketches of planned model UMLs.

 - Talk about what challenges your team has encountered, what strategies you are using to solve problems, and show off what you have done.